apache/ozone/hadoop-hdds/docs/content/interface/ReconApi.md

 * prevKey (optional)

-  Only returns the set of keys/files/dirs pending for deletion that are present after the given prevKey id.
+  Returns the set of keys/files pending for deletion that are present after the given prevKey id.
   Example: prevKey=/vol1/bucket1/key1, this will skip keys till it seeks correctly to the given prevKey.

 * limit (optional)